 Capturing data around what your customers have browsed and saved in their abandonment carts can make all the difference.
 You could then use that data in your cart abandonment campaigns, win-back campaigns, and retargeting campaigns.

-Here’s where investing in the right marketing automation platform would help you improve your customer experience during the buying process.
+Here’s where investing in the right marketing automation platform would help you improve context-driven customer experience during the buying process.
 By integrating the intelligent recommendation system with your eCommerce store you could display products that have the highest chances of purchase.

 This is a win-win situation.
 While you can attain your revenue targets, you would simultaneously be able to make your customers feel that they have come to the right place.
 After all, it’s not without reason that 91% of customers would most likely shop brands that provide relevant product offers and recommendations.